innobead/huber/README.md

 # Getting Started

-## Installing Huber (the development way provide for now, but the official release soon)
+## Installing Huber
+> *The development way is provided for now, but the official release soon

 ```console
 # Setup development environment